w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 ### Relay Chain Submission Phase

-The backable block is sent to the Relay Chain.
-The relay chain validators then check the candidate block against the PoV.
-If the verification succeeds, then the validators will pass the candidate block to the other validators in the gossip network.
-However, if the verification fails, the validators immediately reject the candidate block as invalid.
+When a candidate block receives enough signed validity statements, then it is considered backable.

-Validators need to determine their assignments for each parachain and issue approvals for valid candidates, respectively disputes for invalid candidates.
-Since it cannot be expected that each validator verifies every single parachain candidate, this mechanism ensures that enough honest validators are selected to verify parachain candidates in order prevent the finalization of invalid blocks.
-If an honest validator detects an invalid block which was approved by one or more validators, the honest validator must issue a disputes which wil cause escalations, resulting in consequences for all malicious parties.
+The backable block is then sent to the Relay Chain together with the receipt that is added to the Relay Chain transaction queue.
+The receipt is gossiped around and when a validator wins [BABE](./learn-consensus.md#block-production-babe) slot leadership, it will select a candidate receipt to build a Relay Chain block.
+Remember, at this stage validators of the Relay Chain already received the erasure coding information.

 :::info The Relay Chain Submission Phase is made up by two phases of the Inclusion Pipeline

 1. A relay chain block author (selected by [BABE](./learn-consensus.md#block-production-babe)) can note up to 1 backable candidate for each parachain to be included in the Relay Chain block alongside its backing.
-Once included in the Relay Chain the candidate is considered backable in that fork of the Relay Chain.
+Once included in the Relay Chain the candidate is considered backed in that fork of the Relay Chain.
-2. Once backable in the Relay Chain, the candidate is considered to be in "pending availability" status.
+2. Once backed in the Relay Chain, the candidate is considered to be in "pending availability" status.
 It can only be considered a part of the parachain once it is **proven available**.

 :::